williamstein/nats-bugs/README.md

 to agree.

 With NATS-io it's disconcerting because this has happened so much.
 I've watched most of the youtube videos they posted to better understand NATS, and it seems like development is done pretty much 100% by employees of the company (which is fine -- my company is the same), which could explain this pattern.
 Probably there's other channels where real discussion happens, and I'm not part of them so I can't really argue my case.
 Or it may be that I'm just bad at communicating.
 In any case, perhaps this repo will help.
+It will definitely help me personally to keep track of all these edge cases, in case I have to maintain some sort of fork or patches at some point.

 So I'm creating this repo to document this so I can better keep track of it, since the issues themselves often get closed.
 Also, in case I have to maintain a fork of NATS to